 Genetic genealogists can identify your child’s biological father by tracing the ancestors of the matches who share the most DNA with your child (i.e., your child’s closest relatives in that DNA company’s database).
 The genealogist looks for a common ancestor that many of these matches share.
 Once identifying a common ancestor, the genealogist can reverse engineer the family tree of that ancestor’s descendants, finding all of that ancestor’s children, grandchildren, great grandchildren, and so on.
 The genealogist rules out many of these descendants because they were not the right age to conceive your child, not in the right geographic location to conceive your child, or in some way do not match the mother’s recollections about the child’s biological father.
 This process of deduction may leave only one viable candidate for the child’s biological father remaining.
 If multiple candidates remain, further investigation by the genealogist can pinpoint the precise identity of the biological father with greater certainty.

 A professional genetic genealogist can accomplish all of this without the biological father’s cooperation, or without the biological father even knowing about the process.
 A legitimate fear of retaliation or unwanted drama may make this approach much more prudent than asking a man outright to take a paternity test.
 If knowledge of a child’s biological father’s identity is wanted for child support, custody, or other court-related reasons, then a direct, father-child paternity test will still be legally necessary.
-Laws require AABB-accredited labs to conduct paternity tests that will hold up in court, and companies like Ancestry forbid users from using their DNA tests in judicial proceedings.
-However, if you want to know your child’s biological father’s identity simply for your own peace of mind, or to help your child make the best health/medical decisions, a genetic genealogist with the right expertise and experience can likely get you the answers you need.
+Laws require AABB-accredited labs to conduct paternity tests that will hold up in court, and companies like Ancestry forbid users from using their DNA test results in judicial proceedings.
+However, if you want to know your child’s biological father’s identity simply for your own peace of mind, or to give you the confidence to go forward with a court-ordered direct paternity test, or to help your child make the best health/medical decisions, a genetic genealogist with the right expertise and experience can likely get you the answers you need.

-Are you a parent or guardian who wants to use DNA testing to discover your child’s biological father’s identity, but a direct paternity test is not an option?
+Are you a parent or guardian who wants to use DNA testing to discover your child’s biological father’s identity, but a direct paternity test is not currently an option for you?
 Contact Josiah Schmidt today for a free consultation!